ninabarzh/broomstick/content/posts/zero-sum-game.md

 for your city?
 Who dies so that supply chains remain ‘resilient’?
 The less visible the sacrifices, the easier they are to justify.

-Making visible does not fix the game—but it puts the lie to it.
+Making visible does not fix the game, but it puts the lie to it.
 And a game with broken rules is one fewer people are willing to play.

 ### Practice refusal

 Participation is not neutral.
-Opting out of parts of the game—where possible—is more than symbolic.
+Opting out of parts of the game, where possible, is more than symbolic.
 It slows the machine.
-Whether it is refusing surveillance tech, rejecting exploitative contracts, or simply declining to be productive for an economy that extracts more than it returns—each act of refusal makes space for another way.
+Whether it is refusing surveillance tech, rejecting exploitative contracts, or simply declining to be productive for an economy that extracts more than it returns, each act of refusal makes space for another way.

 You do not have to win the Hunger Games.
 You do not even have to play.